Race Overview | Courses and Race Info | Athlete Guide | Race Schedule

 The Transitions FAQ

 You must store all your gear in the transition area and enter the transition area between each leg of the race.
 The transition area will be split into zones and racers will rack their bikes in the designated zones.
-You can put your bike anywhere on the designated racks (on the spots marked with neon tape) and store your stuff below your bike.
+You can put your bike anywhere on the designated racks and store your stuff below your bike.
 Open swimmers and aqua-runners will have a designated zone in the transition area to store their stuff.
-Transition Entrance and Exits will be marked with flags, signs, cones and fence.
+Transition Entrance and Exits will be marked with flags, signs, cones, and fence.

 Please arrive at your designated start area at least 15 minutes before your race begins.

-As recommended by USA Triathlon and the Local Health Board, all aid stations will be self-serve.
-Hydration and refueling products will be left on tables on course.
-Each product will be in a pre-packaged single serving container.
+Aid Stations are an essential part of the race course, and can help maintain your energy and effort throughout the race.
+We will have multiple aid stations on the race course staffed by volunteers.
+We will have hydration and refueling products.
 Racers may also carry all of their own aid and hydration on course or leave their refueling products next to the course (socially distanced from others).
 If you place your own aid on course, please be sure your aid is clearly labeled, and that you do not interfere with other athletes on course as you place or access your aid.
 Races begin at 6:45am, so be sure your aid is in place before that time.
-If you place aid on the course, please space it out from the race course and other athletes, so there is at least 6-10 feet distance from the course and other athletes.
-Thank you for your understanding.

 Aid Station Locations